-Title Source Date Pages Notes National Strategy for Trusted Identities in Cyberspac White House April 15, 2011 52 The NSTIC aims to make online transactions more trustworthy, thereby giving businesses and consumers more confidence in conducting business online.
-National Strategy for Trusted Identities in Cyberspac Options for Enhanced Online Security and Privacy (E White House June 25, 2010 39 The NSTIC, which is in response to one of the near term action items in the President's Cyberspace Policy Review, calls for the creation of an online environment, or an Identity Ecosystem, where individuals and organizations can complete online transactions with confidence, trusting the identities of each other and the identities of the infrastructure where transaction occur.
+Title Source Date Pages Notes Models for a Governance Structure for the National Strategy for Trusted Identities in Cyberspace NIST June 14, 2011 4 The department seeks public comment on potential models from all stakeholders, including the commercial, academic and civil society sectors, and consumer and privacy advocates, in the form of recommendations and key assumptions in the formation and structure of the steering group.
+Administration Releases Strategy to Protect Online Consumers and Support Innovation and Fact Sheet on National Strategy for Trusted Identities in Cyberspace White House April 15, 2011 N/A Press release on a proposal to administer the processes for policy and standards adoption for the Identity Ecosystem Framework in accordance with the NSTIC.
+National Strategy for Trusted Identities in Cyberspace White House April 15, 2011 52 The NSTIC aims to make online transactions more trustworthy, thereby giving businesses and consumers more confidence in conducting business online.
+National Strategy for Trusted Identities in Cyberspace: Creating Options for Enhanced Online Security and Privacy White House June 25, 2010 39 The NSTIC, which is in response to one of the near-term action items in the President's Cyberspace Policy Review , calls for the creation of an online environment, or an identity ecosystem, in which individuals and organizations can complete online transactions with confidence, trusting the identities of each other and of the infrastructure in which transactions occur.